-

 Is Privacy Bee legitimate?

-Privacy Bee is legitimate, but there is no way to check the effectiveness of its personal information removal services.
+Privacy Bee is legitimate, but there's no easy way to check the effectiveness of its personal information removal services.
+You'll need to go to a data-aggregate websites to see if your information is gone.

 How does Privacy Bee work?

-Privacy Bee scans the internet for your overall privacy risk, and then Privacy Bee works to remove that data from the internet — if you pay for the Pro plan.
+Privacy Bee scans the internet for your overall privacy risk, and then it works to remove that data from the internet — if you pay for the premium plan.
 Privacy Bee also helps you take a proactive approach to protecting your data.

 Who owns Privacy Bee?